Published by Raymond Liu – Latest update: 06/01/2022

 - Change layer rendering settings

 - Useful references

 Change layer rendering settings

 To access the layer rendering settings, right-click the space within the layer palette window and click “Setup layers” or through the toolbar: Setup>layers.
 On the rendering tab, you can change the appearance of each layer, such as colour and pattern.
 More information about rendering settings can be found here.

 Layer rendering settings can be stored in different places to have desired behaviours.
-These settings are either saved in your design’s .tdb file or within the system registry.
+Settings are either saved in the design’s .tdb file or within the system registry.